FNAL-CTA/CTAEvaluation/documentation/ten-percent.md

 4. Explore the parameters for waiting to write tapes (how much space do we need/file to write).
 We will document our findings.

-### WLCG data challenge – March 2024
+### WLCG data challenge – March 2024 (DC24)

 WLCG and CMS have scheduled a data challenge for early 2024 before data taking resumes.
-The goal is to be a 25% test of the HL-LHC needs.
+The goal is to be a 25% test of the HL-LHC networking and storage needs.
+Tape needs are excluded from DC24, but are able to be added by experiments; it is unclear if CMS is going to add tape writing to the challenge.

+Even if CMS does not add tape writing, we should use the opportunity to test CTA.
-This implies 100 Gb/s of data flow into Fermilab which, in turn, implies about 30 tape drives writing at maximum speed if we want to keep up with writing the incoming data to tape.
+Meeting the 25% goal implies 100 Gb/s of data flow into Fermilab which, in turn, implies about 30 tape drives writing at maximum speed if we want to keep up with writing the incoming data to tape.

-This  test will be done with CTA, either with the 10% test or with Enstore fully migrated to CTA.
-If it is done with the 10% test, it may be necessary to temporarily move additional tape drives into the 10% test to keep up with incoming data flows.
+That bandwidth to tape would make it necessary to temporarily move additional tape drives into the 10% test to keep up with incoming data flows, but it should be possible to set a lower goal as well.

 [//]: # (![SFA dagram]&#40;SFA.png&#41;)